Indians in the diaspora worry about media freedom

 Delhi Police visited Twitter’s offices to serve them a notice of the inquiry.
 In a statement, the police said Twitter India’s managing director’s replies on the subject had been “very ambiguous” and unacceptable.

 This latest dramatic move also comes at a time when Twitter and Facebook are inching closer to the deadline to comply with India’s new guidelines to regulate social media.
 In a new notice to both firms, the Government had warned that “failure to comply with IT rules could lead to loss of status and protections as intermediaries.”

 Last month, the Indian authorities had ordered Twitter and Facebook to take down posts that were critical of the government’s handling of the coronavirus pandemic.
 The COVID-19 crisis has drawn widespread criticism around the world.
 Facebook and Twitter have also found themselves in this storm.

 A Twitter spokesperson had earlier observed that “noting that every institution worldwide is experiencing a significant trust deficit, Twitter is working to earn the trust.
 We intend to make our content moderation practices more transparent, give people more controls to moderate their interactions, enable a marketplace approach to relevance algorithms, and fund an open source social media standard we call @bluesky.”

 Twitter usage in India grew by over 74% in 2020, making India probably the fastest growing market for Twitter in the world.
-With over 17.5 million users, it is surpassed only by the USA and Japan.
+With over 24.45 million, it is surpassed only by the USA and Japan.
 India therefore represents a strategic market for Twitter.
 How the social media giant walks the thin line between profits and responsibility will become clearer in the months ahead.